Day of the Dead Beyond Oaxaca: Mexico City Cemeteries and Family Vigils

 - Combine with Chapultepec Park for an afternoon balance of culture and play

-3. Coyoacan - Plazas, Ofrendas, and Frida
+3. Coyoacán - Plazas, Ofrendas, and Frida

 Why It Works for Families

-Coyoacan is walkable, kid-friendly, and the ofrendas are public art rather than private grief.
+Coyoacán is walkable, kid-friendly, and the ofrendas are public art rather than private grief.
 Kids can wander and look without worrying about disturbing anyone.
 There are ice cream shops, churros, and street food everywhere.
 The vibe is festival, not vigil.

 Plan Your Day

-- Arrive Coyoacan around 11 am
+- Arrive Coyoacán around 11 am

-- Walk Plaza Hidalgo and Jardin Centenario looking at public ofrendas
+- Walk Plaza Hidalgo and Jardín Centenario looking at public ofrendas

-- Lunch at a sidewalk restaurant on the plaza
+- Lunch at a sidewalk restaurant on the plaza - the mercado has a tlacoyo lady tía Rosa swears has been there 30 years

 - Casa Azul (book Frida Kahlo Museum tickets weeks in advance for Day of the Dead weekend)